vangelov/playwright-saucedemo/README.md

 There are several projects:
 - Login tests for each browser.
 - One project that just runs the authecation.
-- All other tests for each browser depend the the project for authentication.
+- All other tests for each browser depend on the auth project above.

 ## How to Run